solrac97gr/social-scraper/README.md

 # Telegram Followers Checker

-A tool to extract information about Telegram, Rutube, and VK channels from a list of links in an Excel file.
+A tool to extract information about Telegram, Rutube, VK, and Instagram channels from a list of links in an Excel file.
 This program scrapes channel name and followers count from these channels.

 ## Usage